Assocify-Team/Assocify-PRD/template/6-non_functional_requirements.md

 ### Security, Privacy, and Data Retention Policies:
 Assocify is an app that is data-centric.
-One of the main goals of the app is to store
+One of the main goals of the app is to store treasury data on a server, so it can be accessed by specific memebers of the associations (like comitees), while the other members cannot have access to the data.
+Since the data that Assocify manages is often sensible (we are talking about accounting information, which needs to be kept secret), the final app would need to store all acconting data in an encrypted form.
+The data should be end-to-end encrypted, since we want the users to be sure that the data they upload is not seen nor modified.
 #### Applicable Laws and Regulations:

 #### Internal Policies: